jasonbot/weblog/content/weblog/llms.md

 Google used to be good.
 We used to be able to type these things into Google and get answers.
 Using an LLM as a search engine is just an indictment that through slow decay of Google's core product functions and the fact that we can't have nice things -- SEO monsters started posting garbage on the internet to game the search engines and ruined it for all of us.

-Your chat with an AI session is a sad, watered-down echo of a quality user experience we once had a quarter of a century ago.
+Your chat with an AI session is a sad, watered-down echo of a quality user experience we once had a quarter of a century ago with a single text input box on Google.com.

 # Widespread Adoption in LLM ins in its Uber/AirBNB Phase

-I like to tell people that commercial LLMs are in their Uber phase, and I mean this in two ways: 1) they are blatantly illegal and hoping to normalize their bad behavior through mass adoption and 2) priced in a way to hook you, do get you dependent on using it in fiscally unsustainable ways.
+I like to tell people that commercial LLMs are in their Uber phase, and I mean this in two ways: 1) they are blatantly illegal and hoping to normalize their bad behavior through mass adoption and 2) priced in a way to hook you, to get you dependent on using it in fiscally unsustainable ways.

 ## Normalizing Lawlessness